grafana/developer-advocacy/projects/Grafana Office Hours/GOH 16 - Grafana Agent with Paschalis Tsilias.md

 	- What is a telemetry collector?
 	- Why do you need telemetry collectors?
 	- "batteries included": what does this mean
+		- bundles in Prometheus exporters so you don't have to do it yourself.
+Prometheus metrics are exposed
 	- For the sake of completeness, what are other telemetry collectors that are available?
 		- Many that cater to one or two types of telemetry (example: Jaeger for tracing, FluentD/FluentBit for logs, Telegraf for metrics)
 		- OTel Collector (aims to be for metrics, traces, logs).
 How does this differ from Grafana Agent?
+	- If you couldn't use Grafana Agent, what would you do?
+		- Instrument application to send telemetry directly
+		- Use OTel collector or something else
 - How do you get started with Grafana Agent?
 	- Flow mode vs static mode (high level only - Matt will cover this in a future episode)
+		- Flow is a rebuild of Grafana Agent - more modular, reusable components that can be reused in pipelines, connected by expressions.
+			- What controls this pipeline?
+				- Each component has a set of arguments that dictate what it should do and also outputs that other components can reference.
+				- Flow dynamically reevaluation of all the components so that if one thing changes, all downstream components change as well.
+		- Inspired by HCL (language called River)
 		- Just hit feature parity
+		- Example of where flow mode shines: send from promtail to Kafka topic
+			- Take promtail logs, convert them, and then send them to Kafka using an exporter
+		- Flow also has cluster mode which is awesome
 	- Installation options
 		- Static mode: Docker, Kubernetes, choose your operating system, standalone binary
 		- Static mode Kubernetes operator (Helm chart: https://grafana.github.io/helm-charts, `grafana-agent-operator`)
 		- Flow mode
+			- Paschalis recommends doing this
 - How does Grafana Agent scale?
+	- Either Grafana Agent cluster mode: https://grafana.com/docs/agent/latest/flow/concepts/clustering/
+	- or hashmod sharding (same as Prometheus)
+	- Performance
+		- They haven't reinvented the wheel - dogfooding
 - Metrics Endpoint integration for Grafana Cloud ("agentless" integration)
 	- In what cases is the agentless integration not enough?
 When would you still need Grafana Agent?
 		- When you need more than just Prometheus metrics